Market manipulation: Cross-market manipulation

-Cross-market manipulation occurs when a trader trades in one market for the purpose of manipulating the price of an asset in another market, capitalizing off the price-moving effects thus generated, instead of with the bona fide intent of profiting off the trade itself.
+Cross-market manipulation occurs when a trader trades in one market for the purpose of manipulating the price of an asset in another market, capitalizing off the price-moving effects thus generated, instead of with the bona fide intent of profiting off the initial trade itself.

 Cornering the market

 In cornering the market, the manipulators buy a sufficiently large amount of an asset, often a commodity, so they can control the price creating in effect a monopoly.
-For example, the brothers Nelson Bunker Hunt and William Herbert Hunt attempted to corner the world silver markets in the late 1970s and early 1980s, at one stage holding the rights to more than half of the world's deliverable silver.
+For example, the brothers Nelson Bunker and William Herbert Hunt attempted to corner the world silver markets in the late 1970s and early 1980s, at one stage holding the rights to more than half of the world's deliverable silver.
 During the Hunts' accumulation of the precious metal, silver prices rose from $11 an ounce in September 1979 to nearly $50 an ounce in January 1980.
 Silver prices ultimately collapsed to below $11 an ounce two months later, much of the fall occurring on a single day now known as Silver Thursday, due to changes made to exchange rules regarding the purchase of commodities on margin.

-New Market Manipulation Examples

-Pinging and Spoofing
+Pinging and spoofing

 Pinging involves making small orders and then cancelling them with a computerized program in an effort to induce others in the marketplace to react to the "pings" and reveal their trading intentions to the party pinging.
 Similarly, with spoofing, a computerized program submits or cancelling multiple bids or offers to manipulate the price of a security.

-Electronic Front Running
+Electronic front running

 Similar to traditional front running, electronic front running uses knowledge of future orders to execute trades ahead of a future price.
 However, electronic front running utilizes financial technology to evaluate price changes and financial transactions for parties to execute advantageous trades.